 I think nurses should nominate for the Award because by stepping forward you too can do one more thing for our profession.
 You can be a role model, a mentor and a glass ceiling smasher.
 It doesn’t matter if you win or lose it’s about showing up, leaning in and being part of the discussion.
 Nursing is not just a job; it is a profession and should be a passion and a calling.
 I have always believed you can’t be an initiator of change unless you come to the table.

-The winner of the Health Minister’s Award for Nursing Trailblazers will be announced by the Minister for Health, the Hon Greg Hunt MP, during a virtual award ceremony on 23 November 2020.
+The winner of the Health Minister’s Award for Nursing Trailblazers will be announced by the Minister for Health during a virtual award ceremony on 23 November 2020.
 Minister Hunt will be joined by a host of high-class dignitaries including ACN President Professor Christine Duffield FACN, CEO Adjunct Professor Kylie Ward FACN, and 2019 Health Minister’s Award for Nursing Trailblazers Winner Nikki Johnston OAM MACN.
 We encourage you to attend this occasion and acknowledge the achievements of our nursing peers.
 You can register for the event here.